OPALX-project/OPALX-project.github.io/FFA.md

 Examples are provided for tracking FFAs in a number of circumstances:

-1. Tracking through an analytical field model
+1. Tracking through an analytical horizontal FFA field model
 2. Tracking through a 3D field map.
-3. Tracking through an analytical field model with RF acceleration
+3. Tracking through an analytical horizontal FFA field model with RF acceleration
+4. Tracking through an analytical vertical FFA field model

 The following workflows have been checked with OPAL 2.0.0rc2 and OPAL 2.4.0_2.